Srivijaya: Art and culture

 Some art was heavily influenced by Buddhism, further spreading religion and ideologies through the trade of art.
 The Buddhist art and architecture of Srivijaya was influenced by the Indian art of the Gupta Empire and Pala Empire.
 This is evident in the Indian Amaravati style Buddha statue located in Palembang.
 This statue, dating back to the 7th or 8th century, is evidence of the spread of art, culture, and ideology through trade.
 According to various historical sources, a complex and cosmopolitan society with a culture deeply influenced by Vajrayana Buddhism, flourished in the Srivijayan capital.
 The 7th century Talang Tuwo inscription described Buddhist rituals and blessings at the event of establishing a public park.
 This inscription allowed historians to understand the practices being held at the time, as well as their importance to the function of Srivijayan society.
 Talang Tuwo serves as one of the world's oldest inscriptions that talks about the environment, highlighting the centrality of nature in Buddhist religion and Srivijayan society.
 The Kota Kapur inscription mentions Srivijayan military dominance against Java.

-The Old Malay language, the predecessor the modern Malay language, had been used since the 7th century in the Malay Archipelago as evident by inscriptions in the coastal areas of the archipelago, such as those discovered in Java.
+The Old Malay language, the predecessor to the modern Malay language, had been used since the 7th century in the Malay Archipelago as evident by inscriptions in the coastal areas of the archipelago, such as those discovered in Java.
 The language was spread by traders and become the lingua franca of the archipelago.

 Despite its economic, cultural and military advances, Srivijaya left few archaeological remains in their heartlands in Sumatra.
 Some Buddhist temples dated from Srivijayan era are found in Sumatra and are Muaro Jambi, Muara Takus and Biaro Bahal.